 .gitignore file so you don’t accidentally commit it to your repository.

-The GitHub Token Scanning feature looks for token names that match regular expressions.
-See Token Scanning for more information.
+The GitHub token scanning feature looks for token names that match regular expressions.
+Learn more about GitHub’s secret scanning program for more information.

 The regular expressions are:

 If you need to reset your AES key you can do so by visiting Project Settings > General and clicking Reset project AES key.

 To encrypt your environment variables, first create a new text file with your variables defined in it.
 In this case, let’s call the file